 No New Impact.
 The proposed Project lies within the same area that was previously analyzed in EIR531.
 The land uses of SP382S1 remain the same as those previously analyzed.
 However, residential land uses within the Belle Terre community will be reduced overall from 1,282 homes to 856 homes.
 TTM37449 proposes development of 372 homes within Planning Areas 1, 3, 4, and 7 which is less than the 599 homes previously analyzed for development within these Planning Areas.
 The Belle Terre community lies within the Valley-wide Recreation and Park District (VWRPD) whose park requirements are to provide a total of five acres of parkland per 1,000 persons.
-Table E, Parkland Requirements for SP382S1, and Table F, Parkland Requirements for TTM37449, below, identifies the required park acreage for the entire Belle Terre community as per SP382S1 and TTM37449.
+Table E, Parkland Requirements for SP382S1, and Table F, Parkland Requirements for SP382S1, and Table F, Parkland Requirements are to park acreage for the entire Belle Terre community as per SP382S1 and TTM37449.